NekoUwUGamerfnf/MixedGame/ReadMe.txt

 MixedLoadout_Init(): Random loadouts with a punch( may not support controllers, will change it )

-RandomizedEvent_Init(): From LegonZaur and PeePee, mutator pack including: gain speedboost on kill, switch all equipments on kill, switch positions on kill, elitist, moonGravity
+RandomizedEvent_Init(): From LegonZaur and PeePee, mutator pack including: gain speedboost on kill, switch all equipments on kill, switch positions on kill, elitist, moonGravity, twinTacticals, twinGrenades, classWar

 TacticalReplace_Init()：Disable melee, hold melee to switch offhand type, hold use to switch main weapon type